 And after each month as the campaign progresses to give you an actual ROI based on the real numbers.

 Then it’s a case of what return are you looking for?
 Some people may be happy with less than others.
 As a rule of thumb, an ROI of approx 200% seems worthwhile.
 That means you are doubling your money at least.

 How to work out estimated SEO conversion ratio

-Your best bet is to use the information found in Google Webmaster tools and Google Analytics, assuming that they set up correctly they will be able to tell you your click through rate (CTR) and your visitor to conversion ratio from your website.
+Your best bet is to use the information found in Google Webmaster Tools and Google Analytics, assuming that they are set up correctly they will be able to tell you your click-through rate (CTR) and your visitor to conversion ratio from your website.

 How much traffic do I need from SEO?

 OK, well done.
 You’re still with me.
 Now we’re going to work out the important part.
 How much traffic do I need to generate to meet my target ROI of 200%?

 Let’s say my organic SEO budget is £400/month and I’m going to run a 6-month campaign, giving me a total campaign cost of £2,400 not including any taxes payable.